Skyknight2026/Skyknight2026/README.md

 * Idea discovery systems
 * Startup opportunity mapping
-* Decision-support systems
-* Probabilistic models for business and product development
+* Decision-support systems and Probabilistic models
 * Experimental applications of Markov Chains in real-world problems

 I am also interested in building tools that help founders think more clearly, evaluate uncertainty more effectively, and transform intuition into measurable decision processes.

-Beyond building products, I enjoy testing and refining my own mental models.

-I see probability, statistics, and stochastic thinking not only as mathematical tools, but also as practical frameworks for understanding reality and making better decisions.

 ## Current Interests